 There are 2 key documents that stakeholders should produce during the Project Initiation Phase — a project charter and stakeholder register.

 A project charter covers the project requirements and a first-look analysis of the project.
 It usually includes project objectives, project scope, deadlines and project milestones, a list of needed resources, risk evaluation, dependencies, and deliverables.

 A stakeholder register is a document that contains a complete list of project stakeholders and defines their impact on the project.
 This document allows a project manager to determine the duties and tasks of the specialists involved, their roles, and project expectations from each member.

 Here is an example of a stakeholder register.
-You can divide it with the following sections:
+You can divide it into the following sections:

 |John Smithemail@example.com||Software Development||Software Engineer||High||A scalable, secure, flexible, and reusable site architecture in Java.||Develop the server-side architecture of the e-commerce site in Java.|

 |Sylvia Robinsonfirstname.lastname@example.org||Software Development||Project Manager||High||Project delivery by 20.07.2023.||Monitoring department work and reporting on the interim results according to the reporting dates.|

 All in all, these two documents help project managers have a clear vision of the resources and people they should involve to start a project the right way.
 They also define the working style of the consecutive phases.

 Project planning phase

 The Project Planning phase breaks your project into its components and elaborates on the ways the project will work.

-In a nutshell, during this phase, you consider what every participant should do for the project to succeed while meeting budget plan, deadlines, quality level, and other parameters.
+In a nutshell, during this phase, you consider what every participant should do for the project to succeed while meeting the budget plan, deadlines, quality level, and other parameters.

 At this stage, the most important activities are: